On the non-expansiveness of the geodesic flow on surfaces with cusps: Abundance of cusp-recurrent vectors

 It is well known that the geodesic flow $g_t$ on a nonelementary hyperbolic surface $S$ is topologically transitive on its nonwandering set $\mathrm{NW} (g_t)$ i.e. it has a dense orbit in $\mathrm{NW} (g_t)$.
 This implies that there exists a $G_\delta$ dense subset in $\mathrm{NW} (g_t)$ of vectors whose forward $g_t$-orbit is dense in $\mathrm{NW} (g_t)$, and hence, are cusp-recurrent.

-\begin{proposition} Let $S$ be a finite volume hyperbolic surface with at least one cusp.
+\begin{proposition} Let $S$ be a noncompact finite volume hyperbolic surface.
 Then almost every vector in $T^1 S$ is cusp-recurrent. \end{proposition}

-\begin{proof} Since the volume measure is ergodic under the geodesic flow by a classical result of Hopf \cite{Hopf1}, the Birkhoff average of almost every vector converges to the volume measure.
-In particular, the forward $g_t$-orbit of almost every vector is dense in $T^1S$, hence cusp-recurrent. \end{proof}
+\begin{proof} The surface $S$ must have at least a cusp.
+Since the volume measure is ergodic under the geodesic flow by a classical result of Hopf \cite{Hopf1}, the Birkhoff average of almost every vector converges to the volume measure.
+In particular, the forward $g_t$-orbit of almost every vector is dense in $T^1S$, hence cusp-recurrent by Proposition \ref{denseimpliescr}. \end{proof}